 This Register was stablished in the 1960s to foster public awareness of heritage places.
 It includes individual buildings, precincts, natural environment places and culturally significant artefacts.
 Being entered in the National Trust Register does not attract any legal protection for a place, nor does it put the owner of a listed place under any legal obligation.
 Since the introduction of heritage legislation in Queensland, fewer places have been entered in the NTAQ Register.

 Local Heritage Protection (by Local Government Authorities / Local Councils)

 Under the Queensland Heritage Act 1992, local governments (e.g. Brisbane City Council) are required to maintain a list of places of heritage importance to their community.
 Places of local heritage significance may be listed in a local heritage register or specially noted in the council’s planning scheme.
 For example, the Brisbane City Council Heritage Register/Overlay lists places of importance to the people of Brisbane or places that help tell the story of Brisbane’s history.
-You can view a list of places on the BCC register here: https://heritage.brisbane.qld.gov.au/heritage_register/ but bear in mind it is not complete and not always up to date.
-It is more accurate to use the mapping overlay method that I mentioned earlier, as this is what the council now uses to manage heritage places and development.
-You can do this at the BCC website PDOnline, but I warn you- it’s not very user friendly! http://cityplan2014maps.brisbane.qld.gov.au/CityPlan/ (Click on “Map Contents” on left hand side, then click on Overlays > Heritage > Local Heritage Place).
+You can search for places on the BCC register here: https://heritage.brisbane.qld.gov.au.
+You can also use the mapping overlay method that I mentioned earlier, as this is what the council now uses to manage heritage places and development.
+You can do this at the BCC website PDOnline, but I warn you- it’s not very user-friendly! http://cityplan2014maps.brisbane.qld.gov.au/CityPlan/ (Click on “Map Contents” on left hand side, then click on Overlays > Heritage > Local Heritage Place).

 Brisbane City Council (and other large councils) also have other types of protection for heritage properties, for example traditional building character and pre-1911 overlays.
 I will cover these in another post as there is too much to go into here!